mologie/blog/_posts/2017-12-26-liberios-cmdline-utils.md

 reset-the-app button.
 On a jailbroken phone without sandbox, such app behaviour is obviously fatal.

 In light of the LiberIOS release, I dug out my repository of ported iOS utilities.
-Htop, originally compiled for iOS 10, works flawlessly after resigning it with `jtool`:
+Htop, originally compiled for iOS 10, works well after resigning it with `jtool`:

 ![htop running on iOS 11]({{ "/assets/2017/2017-12-26-ios-htop.png" | absolute_url }})